wh1ter0seunm4skedX/book-exchange-platform/README.md

 # 📚 BookXChange

-BookXChange is a **smart textbook exchange platform** designed for students at the Open University.
+BookXChange is a **smart textbook exchange platform** designed for students at the Open University (Of Israel).
 The platform automates the matching process between users who want to **give away books** and those looking to **receive books**, streamlining the process with **real-time matching algorithms**.

 ## 🚀 Features
 - **User Authentication**: Register and log in securely.